aleshaleksey/fansys23/03-movement-exploration.md

 ### Digging
 Moving through solid earth is a slow and difficult process.
 Moving through rock is often impossible even for diggers.
-Tunnelling entities are not slowed by narrow passages.
+Entities with a dig speed are not slowed by narrow passages.
 Natural speeds are 5-10ft.
 Unless otherwise stated Digging entities cannot dig through solid rock (natural or worked), or metal.
 - **Non-diggers**: entities that cannot move through earth, sand, or rock.
 - **Run, Sprint**: Digging entities cannot run or sprint when digging.
 - **Load**: Digging entities cannot dig with more than a medium load.